 05.Le Toiny Restaurant

 What is it?
-Le Toiny Restaurant anchors a quiet corner of St. Barts.
-You step onto the terrace and the horizon opens up.
-It is luxury fine dining in its most stripped-back, elegant form.
+Le Toiny Restaurant commands a quiet corner of St. Barts.
+You walk onto the terrace and the view hits you immediately.
+This is fine dining where French technique meets contemporary island ingredients.
+It feels private and intentional.

 © Photo Credits: Zion